kaidez/javascript-prototype-screencast/scripts/01-script.md

 So for example: in this screencast, I'll be creating a function that represents the blueprint of a house (and as a reminder: a function is also an object).
 That blueprint function will contain properties that describe things like how many bedrooms and bathrooms the house has, and a few methods, like, there will be a method that displays all the house information on a web page.

-These properties and methods will live inside the function's prototype property.
-And the great thing about this is, it allows us to simulate classical inheritance in JavaScript.
+These properties and methods live inside the function's prototype property and as a result of this, we can simulate classical inheritance in JavaScript.
+Which is good because...JavaScript doesn't have classes like Java or C does.

+I want to take a moment and point out that JavaScript was purposely built without classes.
+Brendan Eich, the creator of JavaScript, has said that he wanted the language to be easy to understand so developers of all levels could pick it up easy.
+So things like classes and interface implementations were purposely left out.

+But JavaScript can still do inheritance stuff...it just does it with prototypes.
+So in class-based languages, you create a class